rytrix/forkbomb/README.md

-# cpp_template
+# fork bomb

-template for cpp projects
+a wonderful program that spams you with 894 different names for penis! enjoy!

 has various presets that can be used with cmake --preset=config
 example: